Using Ground Penetrating Radar for Subsurface Utility Location

 For this reason, data captured through ground penetrating radar technology is classified as QL-C under the Australian standards for subsurface utility information.

-Electroscan’s ground penetrating radar equipment is integrated with 2D Real-time Kinetic GPS technology to make the data captured through GPR imaging even more useful.
+Electroscan’s ground penetrating radar services include equipment that is integrated with 2D Real-time Kinetic GPS technology to make the data captured through GPR imaging even more useful, especially for concrete scanning in Brisbane.

-By combining these technologies, we are able to capture the real world coordinates of utilities or objects below the ground or beneath the surface of concrete at the same time as depth and dimensions.
+By combining these technologies in our concrete scanning services in Brisbane, we are able to capture the real world coordinates of utilities or objects below the ground or beneath the surface of concrete at the same time as depth and dimensions.

 What this means for our clients is that the information gathered during our GPR scans can be used by both the design and construction teams without the hassle of additional calculations or transposition.